ImperialCollegeLondon/spear-tools/README.md

   <img src="assets/SPEAR_logo.png" alt="logo" width="250"/>
 </p>

 This repository countains the code to compute the baseline and run the metrics used in the [SPEAR challenge](https://imperialcollegelondon.github.io/spear-challenge/).
+To download the data go [here](https://imperialcollegelondon.github.io/spear-challenge/downloads/).

 ## Analysis tools